qolc-lang/QolC/README.md

 # The QolC Programming Language

-@@
+@@ \
-	The QolC programming language is being created for the purposes of a game creation environment which will provide a limitless amount of choices to its users, run games faster and most importantly make debugging and coding fun!
+	The QolC programming language is being developed for the purposes of a game creation environment which will\
+	provide a limitless amount of choices to its users, run games faster and most importantly make coding\
+	and debugging fun!
-@@
+@@ \

 # FAQ

-@@
+@@ \
-	"Are you a madman?
+	1."Are you a madman?
 Why all the fuss?" :
 		I just want to learn, have fun and make my life easier.
-Woudl be a dream if I make someone else's life easier also!
+Woudl be a dream if I make someone else's life easier also! \
+	2."Do you just copy-paste Jai?" :
+		Truth is that Jonathan Blow is one of my favourite creators out there, and his dedication really inspires me.
+But I definitely don't copy his own work, more like collecting data and adding my own taste.
+	3."Why not wait for Jai to come out?" : \
+		@Answer 1, Sentence 1.
-@@
+@@ \

 ## Documentation